Monte Sant'Angelo

 Monte Sant'Angelo (Foggiano: Mónde) is a town and comune of Apulia, southern Italy, in the province of Foggia, on the southern slopes of Monte Gargano.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 History

 Monte Sant'Angelo as a town appeared only in the 11th century.
-Between 1081 and 1103, Monte Sant'Angelo was the capital of a large Norman dominion under the control of Count Henry, who was a vassal of the Byzantine Empire.
-The grotto which houses the Sanctuary of Saint Michael the Archangel where according to legend, St. Michael appeared in 490, 492 and 493, has been the site of many famous pilgrimages, which started from Mont Saint-Michel.
+Between 1081 and 1103 Monte Sant'Angelo was the capital of a large Norman dominion under the control of Count Henry, who was a vassal of the Byzantine Empire.
+The grotto which houses the Sanctuary of Saint Michael the Archangel where, according to legend, St. Michael appeared in 490, 492 and 493, has been the site of many famous pilgrimages, which started from Mont Saint-Michel.
 Pope John Paul II visited the sanctuary in 1987.

 In the 17th century the city became part of the Kingdom of Naples, to which it belonged until the unification of Italy in 1861.

 Main sights

 The most important attraction of Monte Sant'Angelo is the Sanctuary of Monte Sant'Angelo, built in the 13th century by Charles I of Anjou.

 On June 25, 2011 the World Heritage Committee added the Sanctuary of San Michele Arcangelo in Monte Sant'Angelo to the UNESCO World Heritage List.
 The Sanctuary is one of the seven groups of historic buildings included in the World Heritage Site "Longobards in Italy.
 Places of the power (568-774 A.D.)".

-Other sights of Monte Sant'Angelo include:
+Other sights in Monte Sant'Angelo include: